matingb/focused-labs-monpoke/README.md

 - The game consists of 2 teams, each team has a variable number of Monpoké.
 - Each Monpoké has 2 attributes, HitPoints (HP) and Attack Power (AP).
 - The 2 teams engage in a simple turn-based battle.
-- A team’s turn can be either choosing a Monpoké OR attacking with their currently chosen Monpoké.
+- A team’s turn can be either choosing, heal, revive a friendly Monpoké or attack a Monpoké with their currently chosen one.
 - Attacking Monpoké depletes the enemy Monpoké HP for the value of their AP.
+- Healing Monpoké restore HP of the selected Monpoké for the amount of heal given.
+- Reviving a Monpoké restore all the HP of the Monpoké. (each team can use revive once per match)
 - A Monpoké is defeated when its HP is less than or equal to 0.
 - The game ends when all of a team’s Monpoké have been defeated.
 We ask that you build a program that plays the game!
 The program should accept text